1lann/TOHT-Proxy/README.md

 - I can't access my personal server because the whitelisting firewall at my school is blocking it.
 - I can however access Heroku servers.
 - I can set up the server software on Heroku.
-- This will form a tunnel from my computer, to heroku, then to my personal server.
+- This will form a tunnel from my computer, to Heroku, then to my personal server.

 ## How do I use it?
 1. Install go on your client machine and server